Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: framework

 {\em Proof:} Due to Lemma \ref{boltlive} and \ref{translive}, the adversary would not be able to stuck the honest parties during the $\tobc$ and $\trans$ phases.
-Even if in the worst cases, the two phases do not deliver any useful output and the adversary intends to prevent the parties from running the $\dumbo$ phase (thus not eliminating any transactions from the honest parties' input buffer), we still have a timeout mechanism against censorship, which can ensure to execute the $\dumbo$ phase for every $\bigO(T)$ asynchronous rounds if there is a suspiciously censored $\tx$ in all honest parties' buffers due to some timeout parameter $T$.
-Recall Lemma \ref{dumbolive}, for each $\tx$ in all honest parties' buffers, it would take $\bigO(XT/B)$ asynchronous rounds at worst (i.e., we always rely on the timeout $T$ to invoke the $\dumbo$ phase) to make $\tx$ be one of the top $B$ transactions in all parties' buffers, where $X$ is the bound of buffer size (e.g., an unfixed polynomial in $\lambda$).
-After that, any luckily finalized optimistic phase block would output $\tx$ (in few more $\delta$), or still relying on the timeout to invoke the $\dumbo$ phase, causing the worst case latency $\bigO( (X/B + \lambda)\delta T)$, which is a function in the actual network delay $\delta$ factored by polynomials of security parameters.
-We remark that the above analysis relies heavily on timeout parameters, and proving a tighter bound of the liveness could an interesting further extension. $ \square$
+Even if in the worst cases, the two phases do not deliver any useful output and the adversary intends to prevent the parties from running the $\Pessimistic$ phase (thus not eliminating any transactions from the honest parties' input buffer), we still have a timeout mechanism against censorship, which can ensure to execute the $\Pessimistic$ phase for every $\bigO(T)$ asynchronous rounds if there is a suspiciously censored $\tx$ in all honest parties' buffers due to some timeout parameter $T$.
+Recall Lemma \ref{dumbolive}, for each $\tx$ in all honest parties' buffers, it would take $\bigO(XT/B)$ asynchronous rounds at worst (i.e., we always rely on the timeout $T$ to invoke the $\Pessimistic$ phase) to make $\tx$ be one of the top $B$ transactions in all parties' buffers, where $X$ is the bound of buffer size (e.g., an unfixed polynomial in $\lambda$).
+After that, any luckily finalized optimistic phase block would output $\tx$ (in few more $\delta$), or still relying on the timeout to invoke the $\Pessimistic$ phase, causing the worst case latency $\bigO( (X/B + \lambda)\delta T)$, which is a function in the actual network delay $\delta$ factored by some (unfixed) polynomial of security parameters. $ \square$

-{\bf Complexities.} Here we analyze the $\sys$ protocol regarding its complexities, we always measure the performance of protocol for per block.
-For each block, it at best can contain a batch of $B$-sized transactions.
-Through the paper, we assume $B$ large enough, e.g., $\Omega (\lambda n^2\log n)$.
-Following the algorithm, the messages are communicated in three phase.
-First, all parties participate in the optimistic path $\tobc$; second, all parties switches into the pace synchronization phase $\trans$; third, all parties probably participate in the pessimistic path $\dumbo$.